On the moment distance of Poisson processes: Main result

-Combining together (\ref{eq:as200}), (\ref{eq:as100}) and changing summation in the second sum in (\ref{eq:as200}) we get the desired result. \end{proof} \begin{theorem} Let $a$ be an odd natural number.
-Consider two $i.i.d$ Poisson processes having identical arrival rate $\lambda >0$ and let $X_1,X_2,\dots$ and $Y_1,Y_2,\dots$ be their arrival times, respectively.
-The following identity is valid for all $r\ge 0,$ $k\ge 1$:
+Finally, combining together (\ref{eq:as200}), (\ref{eq:as100}), (\ref{eq:db3}) and changing summation in the second sum in (\ref{eq:as200}) we get the desired result. \end{proof} We are now ready to give the first main result, when $a$ is an odd natural number. \begin{theorem} Let $a$ be an odd natural number.
+Consider two i.i.d. and independent Poisson processes having identical arrival rate $\lambda >0$ and let $X_1,X_2,\dots$ and $Y_1,Y_2,\dots$ be their arrival times, respectively.
+The following identity is valid for all $r\ge 0,$ $k\ge 1$

 \end{theorem} \begin{proof} Applying Lemma \ref{thm:mainclosedbeo} for $i=k+r$ we deduce that